University of Leeds: Post-war buildings

 In June 2010, post-war buildings at the University of Leeds were recommended by English Heritage to become Grade II listed buildings.
 The modernist and brutalist buildings being recognised include the newly Grade II* listed Roger Stevens Building, whilst the EC Stoner Building, Computer Science Building, Mathematics/Earth Sciences Building, Senior Common Room, Garstang Building, Irene Manton Building, Communications and Edward Boyle Library (formerly the South Library) and Henry Price Building have been recognised as Grade II listed buildings.
 These additions join the already listed 1877 Great Hall and Baines Wing, the School of Mineral Engineering, the Brotherton Library and the Parkinson Building which are Grade II listed.

-In addition to the main campus, there is also a satellite location at Wakefield.
+In addition to the main campus, there was also a satellite location at Wakefield.
 Until the 2006–07 academic year, some courses were taught at the Bretton Hall campus in West Bretton.
 The site closed in summer 2007 after which the courses taught there were relocated to the main campus in Leeds.

 Leeds railway station is approximately 1 mile south of the main campus.
 There are numerous bus routes which serve it.
 The proposed Leeds Supertram would have run past the campus.
 The currently proposed Leeds Trolleybus (northern line) will run past the campus, linking it with the city centre, Headingley and Lawnswood.
 The Leeds Inner Ring Road also lies close to the campus.

 The University of Leeds Conference Auditorium, located next to the Sports Hall, was once the original West Yorkshire Playhouse.
 It was refurbished in 2003 to become two lecture theatres; one for 320 and one for 550, making it the largest capacity facility on the university campus.

 The university's Muslim Prayer Room is located in the Conference Auditorium building and able to accommodate up to 300 people at any one time.
 The prayer room has undergone refurbishment after half a million pounds was allocated towards its development.